harshvardhaniimi/personal-website/content/blog/the-question-of-god/2023-02-05-why-religion-doesnt-make-sense/index.Rmd

 This small innovation, which reportedly came from an underpaid intern, changed the course of life on earth.

-This small innovation, which reportedly came from an underpaid intern, changed the course of life on earth.

 Around 2000 years ago, a new god was inducted into the show, which humans called Jesus Christ.
 Even the chief producer hadn't imagined what humans were about to do.
 But the show ratings had never before hit 11/10.

 Well, it all started with a guy named Jesus who lived in a Middle Eastern country 2000 years ago.
 He was known for his unique teaching style, which involved using parables and miracles to spread his message.
 People were so impressed with him that they started following him in droves.